ramblingjoint/ramblingjoint/_posts/2017-11-10-020-serial-killer-night-stalker.md

 His mother worked in a factory.
 She kept breathing in the harmful fumes produced by the factory, day in and day out.
 This is attributed to her two children being born with disabilities.
 Richard was born without any disabilities.
 He used to protect his brothers from bullying in school.
 He had a good name and was popular among the girls in school.

 ### Factors which might have shaped his psychopathic behaviour
-Abusive father who beat him and his brothers up Accidental head injuries during childhood leading to epileptic seizures Cousin Miguel who introduced him the gruesome details of the Vietnam war and the crimes the veterans committed Substance abuse leading from marijuana to cocaine and heroin The Peeping Tom
+Abusive father who beat him and his brothers up.
+Accidental head injuries during childhood leading to epileptic seizures.
+Cousin Miguel who introduced him the gruesome details of the Vietnam war and the crimes the veterans committed Substance abuse leading from marijuana to cocaine and heroin.
+The Peeping Tom.

 ### Crimes
 Holiday Inn incident